bigbinary/neeto-ui/README.md

 ## Migration

-Migration to NeetoUI.
 Migration to version `0.60` has breaking impact on the application.

 Old import statement ( version < 0.58 )